 This another software it’s been around for a long time.
 A newer version for 2018 has been released to the market and comes with performance improvements, newer brushes, patterns, and color workflow.

 I can still remember when Painter was the only serious alternative to Photoshop for digital painting.
-Traditional artist coming to the digital media or just artists trying to give a more traditional media style to they work will appreciate tools like the impasto brush, the watercolor, and the acrylics.
+Traditional artists coming to the digital media or just artists trying to give a more traditional media style to their work will appreciate tools like the impasto brush, the watercolor, and the acrylic brushes.

 Platform: Windows, macOS, and IOS